Lower Back Pain

 Other muscles may also be contributing to developing poor posture and back pain.
 For example, your main leg muscles (hamstrings and quadriceps) can become tight from inactivity, sitting or driving for long periods.
 As a result, the increased tension from either of these muscles can pull your pelvis out of position and increase the tension on your lower back.
 Then further sitting will exacerbate the overload to your lower back, resulting in pain.

-Running and Back Pain
+Running and Lower Back Pain

 Lower back pain which develops from running is normally due to poor running technique.